 6e) Explain what fire safety equipment can be found in public buildings.

 Most public buildings keep a variety of tools that can help to slow or prevent fires.
 In addition to fire alarms, buildings that are up to code will have the following types of fire safety equipment:

 - A series of smoke detectors to pick up any signs of fire.

-- Fire extinguishers at key locations to aid in controlling small fires or to bide time for those who are trapped.
+- Fire extinguishers at key locations to put out small fires or bide time for those who are trapped.